UofT-DSI/sql/README.md

 - Course communications: Communications take place over email.
 Please include "DSI-SQL" or similar in the subject line.
 - Camera: Keeping your camera on is welcomed, but optional.
 - Microphone: Please keep microphones muted unless you need to speak.
 Questions are highly encouraged.
-- Assessment: Each class there will be recommended homework which is not graded.
-There will be three assignments which are graded.

 ## Schedule (subject to change)